 The Court makes the decision as to who is appointed as your deputy.
 This may not be who you would choose.
 This process will take significantly longer than making a Lasting Power of Attorney and will cost more.

-Oakwood Solicitors can assist you through this process and provide you with the necessary advice.
-Our team have gained an excellent reputation amongst local organisations and their client-base for delivering a personal and compassionate service.
+Oakwood Solicitors Ltd can assist you through this process and provide you with the necessary advice.
+Our team has gained an excellent reputation amongst local organisations and their client-base for delivering a personal and compassionate service.

 As a firm, we pride ourselves on having a high standard of customer service and making all our current and potential clients feel at ease when making any